segmentio/evergreen/README.md

 Evergreen v4 supports theming partially.
 It is still complex to theme Evergreen.
 We have done exploratory work to make theming more powerful and accessible.
 The progress is available in the `v4-create-theme` branch.

+See these [docs](https://evergreen.segment.com/get-started/theming/) for more information regarding theming in Evergreen.

 ### How does Server Side Rendering (SSR) work?

 Evergreen offers easy Server Side Rendering (SSR) and automatic hydration.